eggersn/DistributedFFT/README.md

 "mpirun -n 4 pencil -nx 256 -ny 256 -nz 256 -p1 2 -p2 2 -snd Streams -o 1 -i 10 -c -b ../new_benchmarks"
 Here, four MPI processes are started which execute the default testcase using option 1.
 Each rank start with input size 128x128x256.
 A sending rank uses the "Streams" method.
 CUDA-aware MPI is enabled, the algorithm performs 10 iterations of the testcase, and the benchmark results are saved under ../new_benchmarks (relative to the build dir).
 ```

+# License
+This library is distributed under GNU GENERAL PUBLIC LICENSE Version 3.
+Please see LICENSE file.